 Agricultural Use Requirements

 Use this product in accordance with its labeling and with the Worker Protection Standard, 40 CFR Part 170.
 This standard contains requirements for the protection of agricultural workers on farms, forests, nurseries, and greenhouses, and handlers of agricultural pesticides.
 It contains requirements for training, decontamination, notification, and emergency assistance.
-It also contains specific instructions and exceptions pertaining to the statements on the label about personal protective equipment (PPE) and restricted-entry intervals.
+It also contains specific instructions and exceptions pertaining to the statements on this label about personal protective equipment (PPE) and restricted-entry intervals.
 The requirements in this box only apply to uses of this product that are covered by the Worker Protection Standard.